 MSRP: $178.00 – $331.00

-The iconic Mitas E-07 is a 50/50 tire developed with the weight and power of big adventure machines in mind.
-Due to its hard-wearing bias-ply construction and optimal on- and off-road performance, the E-07 is a popular ADV tire for round the world trips and home turf adventures alike.
-The chevron tread arrangement maximizes biting edges with sufficient gaps between tread blocks to ensure good traction in tricky off-road situations.
-Suited for tubeless and tubed tires, on pavement, the versatile E-07 instills confidence when cornering and in wet conditions with stability and comfort even at highway speeds.
+Mitas E-10 tires are made for the weight and power of big adventure machines that are loaded for travel.
+The bias-ply construction is super tough and the chevron tread arrangement maximizes biting edges with big enough gaps between tread blocks to ensure good traction in tricky off-road situations.
+Suited for tubeless and tubed tires.
+On pavement, the versatile E-10 instills confidence when cornering in wet conditions with stability and comfort even at highway speeds for large bikes loaded with gear.

 MSRP: $79.51 – $243.40